-As it has been for several years, the use of technology in the courtroom and e-discovery are some of the most popular topics in legal technology.
-While there continue to be a myriad of software choices in these areas, much of the hardware and software actually used have remained mainstream.
+As they have been for several years, litigation, the use of technology in the courtroom, and e-discovery continue to be some of the most popular topics in legal technology.
+While there continue to be a myriad of software choices in these areas, much of the hardware and software actually used remain mainstream options.

-And, for the first time in a while, the availability and use of trial presentation hardware and software in courtrooms has increased.
-Courts seem to devote their energies and resources to evidence hardware as opposed to other hardware options.
+- Courts seem to devote their energies and resources to increased support and offerings of evidence hardware as opposed to other hardware options.

-A few words about demographics.
-75% of the respondents were from firms of less than 50 lawyers.
-This skews the results slightly: firms with 50+ lawyers typically have more IT and technology resources.
-In addition, the survey size of some of the larger firms (500+) was only 8%, thus the responses from this limited number may not necessarily reflect what is happening in these larger firms.
+Let’s take a look at demographics: 78% of the respondents were from firms of less than 50 lawyers.
+This skews the results slightly; firms with 50+ lawyers typically have more IT and technology resources.
+In addition, the ABA 2016 Legal Technology Survey Report size of some of the larger firms (500+) was only 7%, thus the responses from this limited number may not necessarily reflect what is happening in these larger firms.

-One other demographic note: the billable hour is still king among our respondents; almost 70% said it was their primary billing mechanism.
+One other demographic note: the billable hour is still king among our respondents.

-This, in turn, may drive some of the technology foot dragging lawyers are notorious for.
-Consciously or subconsciously, the incentive to adopt time-saving technologies for those on an hourly pay scale differs from those who are not.
+Consciously or subconsciously, the incentive to adopt time-saving technologies for those on an hourly pay scale is different than it is for those who are not.

 Technology in the Courtroom

-The top uses for laptops in the courtroom according to the ABA 2017 Legal Technology Survey Report include:
+The top uses for laptops in the courtroom according to the 2016 Survey include:

-Given the increased development of mobile apps, tablets, and cloud computing, however, it is no surprise to see an overall increase in accessing key evidence and documents in the courtroom.
-Evidence is being stored in the cloud using low budget tools like Dropbox, or higher-end e-discovery tools like Relativity (and everything in between), and then accessed from mobile devices like laptops, tablets, hybrids, and even smartphones.
+Given the increased development of mobile apps, tablets, and cloud computing, it is no surprise to see this increase in accessing key evidence and documents in the courtroom.

 What About Tablets and Smartphones?